YongoDavid/DEMO-2024-NOVEMBER/README.md

 NOV 13
 Another day, another grind!
-Noels project is getting good traction , all errors have been fixed and everything is moving well
+Noels project is getting good traction , all errors have been fixed and everything is moving well.
+Now we start from UI updates on all the pages.